Ayurvedic Nutrition

 Rule 1: Eat Fruit Alone

-This is perhaps the most important food combining rule.
-Fruit digests rapidly (within 20-30 minutes) compared to other foods.
-When eaten with slower-digesting foods like grains, proteins, or dairy, fruit ferments in the stomach, creating gas, bloating, and Ama.
+The most important food combining rule.
+Fruit digests rapidly (within 20 to 30 minutes) compared to other foods.
+When eaten with slower-digesting foods like grains, proteins or dairy, fruit ferments in the stomach.
+Gas, bloating, Ama.

 Guidelines:

-- Or wait 2-3 hours after a meal before eating fruit
+• Or wait 2 to 3 hours after a meal before eating fruit

 Rule 2: Milk Is a Standalone Food